tiepdotme/team3128.github.io/_posts/2019-01-08-build-season-1.markdown

 <br>
 <br>
 The ONE thing we've learned - nothing happens when the Team is hangry.
 To our providers of Food - we are forever grateful!
-Kickoff waffles and coffee were provided by our wonderful Mentor Denise Gibbs - you are a Saint!
 Sunday Lunch was provided on Sunday by the Fuller and Soin families - thank you!!
 So much appreciated!
 <br>
 <br>